ragatol/getnyaa/README.md

 - download_dir: path where transmision-daemon saves completed torrents;
 - library_dir: path to where your library is.
 It'll be used to check if a episode already exists, and to copy new episodes.
+- post_copy: command to call for the file after it's copied to the library;
 - sources: list of uploaders from nyaa.si;

 The script needs to be able to write to both __download_dir__ and